AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 **Listening Servers**
 ___
-This function listen IPs and will be check availability if servers down then will be initialization respons to autostart copy VM on other host
+This function listen IPs and will be check availability if servers down then after 15 seconds will be initialization respons to autostart copy VM on other host